jirotubuyaki/Jdmbs/README.md

 ## Installation
+Jdmbs is available through GitHub (https://github.com/jirotubuyaki/Jdmbs).
 If download from Github you can use devtools by the commands:

 ```
 > library(devtools)